mozilla/pkipolicy/rootstore/policy.md

 Mozilla’s root program:

 * MUST be audited in accordance with Mozilla’s Root Store Policy.
-If the subordinate CA has a currently valid audit report at the time of creation of the certificate, then the new certificate MUST appear on the subordinate CA's next periodic audit reports.
+If the CA has a currently valid audit report at the time of creation of the certificate, then the new certificate MUST appear on the CA's next periodic audit reports.
 * MUST be publicly disclosed in the CCADB by the CA that has their certificate included in Mozilla’s root program.
 The CA with a certificate included in Mozilla’s root program MUST disclose this information within a week of certificate creation,